 - b) Immediately after the quick wiping, the mopper(s) must return to their respective position by taking the shortest way to run off the playing court. - c) The amount of time for wiping a wet spot must be 6 to 8 seconds (i.e., between the rally ends with the referee's whistle and the first referee's whistle for the next service).
-No delay to the game must be caused by the moppers. - d) The referees are not involved in the mopper's operations; however, the first referee has the authority to regulate the moppers' operation only in case the game is disturbed by the mopper(s), or if they did not do their work properly. - e) The players and coaches have no right to request the moppers to wipe a wet spot or to influence them when mopping.
+No delay to the game must be caused by the moppers.

+- d) The referees are not involved in the mopper's operations; however, the first referee has the authority to regulate the moppers' operation only in case the game is disturbed by the mopper(s), or if they did not do their work properly. - e) The players and coaches have no right to request the moppers to wipe a wet spot or to influence them when mopping.

-Any player who delays the game, under the pretext of drying the floor, is liable to a "delay warning" extensible to the team.
-In the case of recurrence in the same match, by any member of the same team, he/she will be penalized by a "delay penalty" as many times as this occurs.
-The team is considered as being at fault; this is not a personal fault.
+Any player who delays the game, under the pretext of drying the floor, is liable to a delay sanction.
 Should a team impede the resumption of the game following a time-out under the pretext of excessive wetness on the floor, it will be sanctioned by a "delay warning".